 Had any of these — Nixon, Reagan, Thatcher, Blair, Bush, Kissinger, Cheney, Clinton, Obama, Trump — not risen as they did to positions of ultimate power and violence, they would have been no particular menace to the world.
 But they became mighty tyrants within failing empires, and thus their darkness of ignorance, violence, and mindless greed poisoned the Earth.

 But looking beyond these evils, we find a single character trait that unites them all.
 It is mere brattishness; an astonishing lack of maturity in these world leaders and their media mouthpieces.
 In some of them, it is obvious regression — Nixon amid his paranoid psychotic delusions; Reagan in his deepening dementia; Bush and Trump in their tragicomic class-clown personas.
-In others, it appears as a kind of teenage arrogance and pretense that reveals a personality frozen in the lies and emotional self-indulgence of adolescence.
+In others such as Obama, it appears as a kind of teenage arrogance and pretense that reveals a personality frozen in the lies and emotional self-indulgence of adolescence.

 In a natural setting, maturity happens without much effort, since the distractions and compulsions spawned by vanity and ambition are missing.
 The pretenses and self-images of youth are gradually discarded.
 We grow in life more through release than through acquisition.
 Recognize ignorance within yourself, and then disperse it, and you will have peace.
 Do not attempt to tame or disguise your violent emotions; but examine them: trace them to their source, and take back the energy that feeds them.
 Then you will be free from fear.
 All it takes is self-awareness, a little effort, and trust in the currents of the universal consciousness, and your deep connection with them.